Crash may be grim echo of US downing of Iran flight in 1988

 Just after dawn on July 3, 1988, the USS Vincennes sent a helicopter to hover over Iranian speedboats the Navy described as harassing commercial ships.
 The Iranians allegedly fired on the helicopter and the Vincennes gave chase, the Navy said.
 Unacknowledged for years afterward by the Navy though, the Vincennes had crossed into Iranian territorial waters in pursuit.
 It began firing at the Iranian ships there.

 As the fighting raged, Iran Air flight 655 took off from Bandar Abbas, Iran, heading for Dubai in the United Arab Emirates.
 The Airbus A300 began its ascent as normal, part of a twice-weekly route flown by the airline for over 20 years.
-The captain communicated with air traffic controllers in English, His last message was: “Thank you, good day.”
+The captain communicated with air traffic controllers in English.
+His last message was: “Thank you, good day.”

 The Vincennes meanwhile had mistaken the commercial aircraft for an Iranian F-14, despite having state-of-the-art combat equipment at the time.
 The U.S. says the Navy made 11 radio warning calls on different frequencies before the Vincennes fired two missiles at the airplane, bringing it down and killing all aboard.
 The aircraft’s “black box” flight recorders were never recovered.